Phuire-Research/Stratimux/ActionStrategy.md

 * lastActionNode - Primarily functions to clear ownership upon each successive action from the strategy.
 Likewise can be used to determine the current decision, or preposition of the current ActionNode at runtime.
 * puntedStrategy - This allows for strategies to be successively chained into one another by first in, first Out principle upon each strategy conclusion.
 * initialNode via ActionStrategyParameters - The initial node that is the head that is ran by the strategyBegin consumer function.
+* priority - This will assign a default priority to each action issued from a strategy, but allows for actions to have their own atomically.
+* step - Mainly for trouble shooting purposes, but likewise may be used via some analytics for insight.

 ## Consumer Functions
 ```typescript